14 MayWhat is a retention pond?

-Retention Pond Construction in Virginia Beach
+Step By Step Retention Pond Construction in Virginia Beach

 In Kempsville, a new Fourth Precinct building was constructed behind the former building’s location.
 In addition to the new Fourth Precinct building, the site added a playground and a larger parking lot.
 The development required a bigger retention pond to accommodate the expansion.
 At this specific location the water table is very high so the engineer made several design choices to prevent groundwater contamination.

 After the construction site was cleared, the site-work contractor excavated the artificial pond and prepared the area for the PVC Liner.

 PVC stands for polyvinyl chloride.
 These liners are strong, flexible and impermeable which is why they are used for separating water, waste and chemicals.
 They are commonly used for landfills and Stormwater ponds like this one in Virginia Beach.

 Not all retention ponds requite a PVC liner.
 The engineer designed this retention basin with a liner because of the high water table.
 The impermeable PVC liner creates a barrier that prevents contamination of the groundwater system.
 As runoff enters the wet pond, the sediment will settle but the water will not infiltrate the groundwater system.

 Liners cannot be installed when there is water in the pond.
 Once the pond was completely dry, the contractor installed 44,000 square feet of 50mil PVC liner.